Inclusive Curriculum Design

 When planning a curriculum, take into account the following:

 - Curriculum design is best done with all stakeholders’ interests taken into account.
-When thinking about being inclusive – of course the students are a key stakeholder to take into account.
+Of course the students are key stakeholders in an academic programme.

 - Curriculum design can be undertaken by a group of colleagues working together.
-Approaching the design of a new module (or the redesign of a current one) in this way can ensure there is minimal overlap between modules on a degree programme, but also that a sufficiently wide range of topics is covered.
+Approaching the design of a new programme or module (or the redesign of a current one) in this way can ensure there is minimal overlap between modules on a degree programme, but also that a sufficiently wide range of perspectives are considered.

-- If a single lecturer designs the curriculum for a module, it is helpful if he or she gets feedback on early drafts from colleagues, not necessarily only within the same department, but also across the University, since similar subjects may be taught in different departments.
-Consider for example bringing in colleagues from Careers or DCAD to a meeting to bring alternative ideas to the table.
+- If a single lecturer designs the curriculum for a module, it is helpful for them to get feedback on early drafts from colleagues, not necessarily only within the same department, but also across the University, since similar subjects may be taught in different departments.
+Consider for example bringing in colleagues from Careers or DCAD to bring alternative ideas to the table.

-- Whether an individual lecturer or a group of lecturers design a module, it is helpful to invite students to provide feedback on what is covered or not covered.
-Students may need support with topics or areas which seem ‘obvious’ to the lecturer, but not to the students (or substantial minorities of students within a group).
+- Whether an individual lecturer or a group of lecturers design a module, it is helpful to invite students to provide feedback on what is covered, how the module will be taught, and expectations for formative and summative assessment.
+Students may need support with topics or modes of teaching, learning and assessment which seem ‘obvious’ to the lecturer, but not to all students.

 While teaching, take note of the following:

-- Difficulties students have with any particular aspect of the curriculum.
-Be aware that different students may find different parts of the module difficult and also that there may be ‘troublesome concepts’ which are problematic for all students.
-These have been written about as ‘threshold concepts’ (see the reference below).
+- Difficulties students have with any particular aspect of the curriculum: be aware that different students may find different parts of a module or programme difficult and also that there may be ‘troublesome concepts’ which are problematic for all students (Meyer & Land, 2003).

-- Every learning activity you design will make some assumptions about students’ foreknowledge.
+- Assumptions of prior knowledge: every learning activity you design will make some assumptions about students’ foreknowledge.
 Try to avoid making assumptions based on your own social and cultural norms, which may lead to students who don’t share these norms feeling excluded.

-- Parts of the curriculum which can be covered outside class time, e.g. via additional resources online, or through readings.
+- Parts of the curriculum which can be covered outside class time: identify content and concepts that could be introduced asynchronously, e.g. via quick videos, online resources, or readings.

-- Gaps you perceive to be in the curriculum you have designed with a view to making improvements for the next year’s teaching.
+- Gaps you perceive to be in the curriculum: make note of these while a module is running with a view to making improvements for the next year’s teaching.

-- Comments made by students either on an ongoing basis or in MEQs can be extremely helpful for ensuring you make your curriculum in subsequent years as inclusive as possible.
+- Comments made by students either on an ongoing basis or in MEQs: these can be extremely helpful for ensuring you make your curriculum in subsequent years as inclusive as possible.

 Further Reading